stacks-network/stacks-core/README.md

 ### Definitions

+- `nameset`: all the names ever registered on all possible namespaces
 - `hash160`: a 20-byte ripemd160 hash
 - `salt`: a random value appended to data in order to prevent reverse-lookups of the hashed data
 - `name hash`: a hash160 of a given name and a random salt -`name encoding`: a given name converted from base 40 to base 256
-- `historical record hash`: a hash of a data string generated from a representation of the namespace
+- `historical record hash`: a hash of a data string generated from a representation of the nameset
 - `update hash`: a hash of the data to be associated with a given name

 ### Data Encoding